 ASB participants (a total of 30 people) stay together in community at the Chicago Hi Hostel in downtown Chicago and travel by CTA trains/buses to get around the city.
 Each ASB participant will be in a small group of 6 people who will serve together Monday-Thursday during the day at a local Chicago public school or nonprofit.
 Being involved with the same community partner for 4 days in a row enables deeper relationships to form!
 Your service could look like tutoring students, assisting teachers, working in an urban garden, or other creative projects that contribute to the mission of the organization.
 Each evening, all ASB participants will engage together in learning/reflection and community-building activities.

 How much will it cost?

-ASB participants' spring break experience is heavily supported by Northwestern; therefore, each participant only needs to contribute $50.00 to reserve their ASB spot once selected.
+ASB participants' spring break experience is heavily supported by Northwestern; therefore, this program is free for those selected to participate.

 How do I apply?

 2024 ASB applications are now open.
 Applications will close on Sunday, January 28th by 11:59 pm.

 What are the expectations for ASB members?